 As a San Francisco Bay Area based artist, Eloise Cotton began her glassmaking career in the 1970s while earning her Bachelor's Degree in Fine Arts from California State University, Chico.
-She followed up her degree with further studies at the Pilchuck Glass School and later went on to complete works at Correia Art Glass and California State University, Northridge.
+She followed up her degree with further studies at the Pilchuck Glass School.
 It was a job demonstrating furnace glassblowing at Magic Mountain Theme Park that finally inspired Eloise to take up flame working.

 In 1979, Eloise moved to the Bay Area and followed her passion for flame by launching her own line of flame worked glass jewelry.
 Working with borosilicate glass, Eloise’s free form and hand made pieces feature amazing depth and richness of color drawn from rare earth elements like silver and gold.
 Her contemporary designs both compliment a woman and make a striking statement.
 Prized for their distinct beauty, modern color palette, and supreme wearability, Eloise’s earrings and neckpieces are much sought after by women throughout North America.